Yivgha/kanban-test/README.md

 - Save selected table id with localStorage
 - Dockerized back-end and front-end

-> This application may be deployed on Google Cloud soon.
+> This application's backend is deployed on Google Cloud and you can reach frontend part on netlify.

 ### How working app looks like